Salt dome: Discovery mechanisms

 Some salt domes can be seen from Earth's surface.
 They can also be located by finding unique surface structures and surrounding phenomena.
 For instance, salt domes can contain or be near sulfur springs and natural gas vents.
 Some salt domes have salt sheets that extrude from the top of the dome; these are referred to as salt plugs.
 These plugs can coalesce to form salt canopies, which can then be remobilized by roof sedimentation, with the most prominent example in the northern Gulf of Mexico basin.
 Another structure that can form from salt domes are salt welds.
-These occur when the growth of a dome is prevented by an exhausted supply of salt and the top and bottom contacts merge.
+These occur when the growth of a dome is prevented by an exhausted supply of salt, and the top and bottom contacts merge.

 Salt domes have also been located using seismic refraction and seismic reflection.
 The latter was developed based on techniques from the former and is more effective.
 Seismic refraction uses seismic waves to characterize subsurface geologic conditions and structures.
-Seismic reflection, developed based on seismic refraction techniques, highlights the presence of a stark density contrast between the salt and surrounding sediment.
+Seismic reflection highlights the presence of a stark density contrast between the salt and surrounding sediment.
 Seismic techniques are particularly effective as salt domes are typically depressed blocks of crust bordered by parallel normal faults (graben) that can be flanked by reverse faults.
 Advances in seismic reflection and the expansion of offshore petroleum exploration efforts led to the discovery of numerous salt domes soon after World War II.